If you’re new to Unstructured, read this note first.Before you can create a source connector, you must first sign in to your Unstructured account:

 -

-Optionally, the names of the specific spaces in the Confluence instance to access.
+Optionally, the keys (not display names) of the specific spaces in the Confluence instance to access.
+To get a space’s key,

 <name>